Is hotel management a good career?

 Thinking about a career in hotel management but wondering if it’s right for you?

-In hotel management, the possibilities for travel, management experience and diverse and fulfilling career paths make it an enticing option.
+In a hotel management career, the possibilities for travel, management experience and diverse and fulfilling career paths make it an enticing option.

 You could find yourself managing an exotic hotel resort, taking on the operations of a cruise liner, or even running your own coastal B&B.